We are Bury St Edmunds Veterinary Centre.

 She’s a complete fruit loop but a brilliant all-round vet.
 She has some super skills in imaging, emergency work and endocrinology and can sniff out an Addison’s dog 2 towns away.
 Her house could be considered overcrowded and contains her wife and 5 dogs as well a cat talented in the art of breaking and entering.
 She also has 3 horses (though, thankfully not at the house) of varying temperaments that take up a considerable amount of her already lacking free time.

 Laura is one of your first ports of call at the practice.
 You’ll find her on reception (possibly with a cuppa!) or at the end of the phone.
 She has known Jen since high school days.
-When she’s not working, she will be with her husband, 2 kids and 3 cats (definitely with a cuppa!).
-Any time she’s manages to get to herself is spent at her allotment or in practicing yoga.
+When she’s not working, she will be with her two kids and three cats (definitely with a cuppa!).
+Any time she’s manages to get to herself is spent practicing yoga.
 Namaste!

 Jess Tustain, RVN